Asymmetric orbifolds with vanishing one-loop vacuum energy: Introduction: Orbifolds and vanishing cosmological constant

 Since then, other models with similar properties \cite{Kachru:1998yy, Shiu:1998he, Blumenhagen:1998uf, Angelantonj:1999gm, Angelantonj:2004cm, Satoh:2015nlc, Aoyama:2020aaw} have been constructed, but the original mechanism as described above (using finite groups in toroidal setups) remains unrealized.
 In this paper we will introduce a class of asymmetric type II orbifolds that realize this mechanism.
 We classify all possible Abelian point group that yield finite order toroidal asymmetric orbifolds with a one-loop vanishing vacuum energy.
 We also discuss a couple of non-Abelian examples.

 These models, despite being nonsupersymmetric, are guaranteed to be tachyon free.
 This is a direct consequence of the vanishing of the 1-loop partition function.
-If there was a tachyon in the physical spectrum, the 1-loop partition function would automatically diverge, since a term
+If there was a tachyon in the physical spectrum, the 1-loop partition function would automatically diverge\footnote{As a function of $\tau \in \C$, the partition function diverges even if there are tachyons which are not level matched.
+When integrating over the fundamental domain $\mathcal{F}$, the $\tau_1$ integration imposes level matching, thus getting rid of these additional contributions.
+If there were level-matched tachyons however, the divergence would persist also in the integral over the fundamental domain.
+This is what we are interested in.}, since a term

 diverges in the $\tau_2\rightarrow \infty$ limit for $m^2<0$ and cannot be canceled by any fermionic contribution.
 The absence of tachyons can be checked case by case in any of our models, but it is guaranteed a priori by the $\mathcal{Z}(\tau,\bar{\tau}) = 0$ condition.\footnote{We thank Salvatore Raucci for pointing out this shortcut to us.} As a consequence, if these worldsheet CFT's admit marginal deformations so that the model is part of a larger moduli space, the scalar potential (excluding the dilaton) can only have flat or stabilized directions.
 These vacua therefore may provide an elegant way to stabilize almost all moduli, similarly to what happens in string islands \cite{Dabholkar:1998kv} in the SUSY context.